TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 been introduced.

-An :ref:`enhancer <routing-advanced-routing-configuration-enhancers>` creates variants of a specific page-based route for a specific purpose (e.g., one plugin, one :ref:`Extbase <extbase>` plugin) and enhances the existing route path, which can then contain flexible values, so-called "placeholders".
+An :ref:`enhancer <routing-advanced-routing-configuration-enhancers>` creates variants of a specific page-based route for a specific purpose (e.g. an :ref:`Extbase <extbase>` plugin) and enhances the existing route path, which can then contain flexible values, so-called "placeholders".

 On top, :ref:`aspects <routing-advanced-routing-configuration-aspects>` can be